icebert04/icebert04.github.io/_posts/2018-6-21-christmas-in-june.md

 So I asked Santa why did he paid us a visit in the midyear.
 Are we good to people so you decided to give your Christmas presents in advance?
 Heck no!
 The gentleman said.
 I'm not Santa and I don't live in the North Pole.
 My name is Jim, from Winnipeg Canada.
 Suddenly, the reindeers and the long sleight disappeared in our very eyes.
 It's all an illusion.
-So this guy must be an impostor.
+This guy is totally an impostor.

 Still, I politely ask the guy who look Santa his purpose of his visit.
 The guy with the long beard replied "I have a charity event in Tacloban".
 A Concert where the proceeds will go directly to the poor people in province of Leyte.
 Intrigued with his pure intentions I asked more details about the said event.
 Questions like What type of songs will you be playing?
 How long will he be staying? and Are you along in this program?